Nándor Hidegkuti

 Nándor Hidegkuti (3 March 1922 – 14 February 2002) was a Hungarian football player and manager.
 He played as a forward or attacking midfielder and spent the majority of his playing career at MTK Hungária FC.
-During the 1950s he was also a key member of the Hungarian National Team team known as the Golden Team.
+During the 1950s he was also a key member of the Hungary national team known as the Golden Team.
 Other members of the team included Ferenc Puskás, Zoltán Czibor, Sándor Kocsis and József Bozsik.
-In 1953, playing as a deep lying centre-forward, a position which has retroactively been compared to the modern false 9 role, he scored a hat-trick for Hungary when they beat England 6–3 at Wembley Stadium.
+In 1953, playing as a deep-lying centre-forward, a position which has retroactively been compared to the modern false 9 role, he scored a hat-trick for Hungary when they beat England 6–3 at Wembley Stadium.
 Playing from deep, Hidegkuti was able to distribute the ball to the other attackers and cause considerable confusion to defences.
 This was an innovation at the time and revolutionised the way the game was played.

-Hidegkuti died on 14 February 2002 after suffering from heart and lung problems for some time before his death.
-MTK Hungária FC renamed their stadium, Hidegkuti Nándor Stadium in his honour.
+Hidegkuti died on 14 February 2002 after suffering from heart and lung problems for some time.
+MTK Hungária FC renamed their stadium, Hidegkuti Nándor Stadium, in his honour.